megwelch/Project-4_Front-End/README.md

 - allow users to like/dislike others reviews
 - allow users to favorite/unfavorite tv shows
 - delete a show from favorited list when unfavorited

+## Bugs to Fix:
+- reviews are not deleting properly